Meet the man who led Alabama through the April 2011 tornado disaster

 “I’ve had my ham radio license since I was 14,” said Spann in a recent phone interview.
 “My hobby then was ham radio.
 I was in Jasper [a city about 35 miles northwest of Birmingham].
 They put us in the hospital to establish a radio link with relief agencies in Birmingham.”

-Despite having grown up weathering Alabama’s weather and storms, it was the first time he had a taste of the impacts they could have.
+Although he had grown up weathering Alabama’s weather and storms, it was the first time he had a taste of the impacts they could have.

 “I was so busy getting the radio set up and getting a link established that at first I didn’t see the graphic nature of the wounds coming into that hospital,” recalled Spann.
-“I had nightmares for years waking up in a cold sweat, I don’t think a 17 year old needs to see that.”
+“I had nightmares for years waking up in a cold sweat.
+I don’t think a 17-year-old needs to see that.”

 Amid the emotional scars, Spann credits the 1974 outbreak for putting him on the path that has since shaped his career.